fredgj/keyboard-brightness/README.md

  WantedBy=multi-user.target
 ```
 Then run **sudo systemctl enable rc-local.service** to enable the service at bootup, and now
-your keyboard backlight script should work.
+your keyboard backlight script should work after the next reboot.

 Usage